-We are a clinical stage biopharmaceutical company focused on discovering and developing novel therapies for the treatment of fibrosis.
-Our initial focus is on treating fibrosis by inhibiting integrin-mediated activation of TGF- $\mbox{\it B}$.
+We are a clinical stage biopharmaceutical company focused on discovering and developing novel therapies for the treatment of fibrosis and related diseases.
+Our initial focus is on treating fibrosis by inhibiting integrin-mediated activation of TGF-ß.
 We have applied our deep understanding of fibrosis biology, along with our medicinal chemistry and translational medicine expertise to develop a set of proprietary tools designed to discover and de-risk product candidates quickly and efficiently.
-Our wholly-owned lead product candidate, PLN-74809, is an oral small-molecule dual selective inhibitor of $a_V \mbox{\it B}0$ and $a_V \mbox{\it B}1$ integrins that we are developing for the treatment of idiopathic pulmonary fibrosis, or IPF, and primary sclerosing cholangitis, or PSC.
-We have completed a Phase 1a SAD/MAD trial and a Phase 1b proof-of-mechanism trial of PLN-74809 in IPF and are recruiting two Phase 2a trials in IPF.
-We submitted an investigational new drug application, or IND, for PLN-74809 for the treatment of PSC in March of 2020, and plan to initiate a Phase 2a PSC trial in the second half of 2020, when it is feasible to do so in light of the COVID-19 pandemic.
-Our second product candidate, PLN-1474, is a small-molecule selective inhibitor of $a_V \mbox{\it B}1$ for the treatment of liver fibrosis associated with NASH, which we have partnered with Novartis.
-PLN-1474 is currently undergoing a Phase 1 trial with top-line data expected by the end of 2020, subject to the impact of the COVID-19 pandemic.
+Our wholly owned lead product candidate, PLN-74809, is an oral, small-molecule, dual selective inhibitor of $\alpha{\nu}\beta{0}$ and $\alpha{\nu}\beta{1}$ integrins that we are developing for the treatment of idiopathic pulmonary fibrosis, or IPF, and primary sclerosing cholangitis, or PSC.
+We have completed a Phase 1a SAD/MAD trial and a Phase 1b proof-of-mechanism trial of PLN-74809 in IPF and are currently recruiting three Phase 2a trials in our lead indications: two in IPF and one in PSC.
+We expect to announce preliminary data from our first Phase 2a IPF trial in the first half of 2021.
+Our second product candidate, PLN-1474, is a small-molecule selective inhibitor of $\alpha{\nu}\beta{1}$ for the treatment of liver fibrosis associated with nonalcoholic steatohepatitis, or NASH, which we have partnered with Novartis.
+PLN-1474 has successfully completed a Phase 1 SAD/MAD trial and the Investigational New Drug, or IND, application was transferred to Novartis in the first quarter of 2021.
+Novartis will be responsible for all future PLN-1474 development, manufacturing, and commercialization activities.
 In addition to our clinical programs, we currently have preclinical integrin-based programs targeting oncology and muscular dystrophies.